DevelopedBySaki/React-Flixx/README.md

 ### <u>Description:</u>

-> Movie info application built with React that uses version 3 of TMDB API.
+> Movie info application built with React that uses version 3 of TheMovieDB API.
 This is part of my Modern JS From The Beginning 2.0 course.
 > This includes the most popular movies and TV shows with detail pages, a search box for movies and shows with full pagination and a slider for movies that are currently playing in theaters.
 > The slider uses the Swiper library.